One of the few personal finance concepts that garner near-universal praise is the emergency fund.

 You won't become wealthy on 2% interest, but it's better than earning nearly zero percent if the money was sitting in a checking account.

 And, remember, your emergency fund is insurance, not an investment.
-The best thing about using a savings account is that the money is straightforward to access if you do have an emergency.
+The best thing about using a savings account is that the money is straightforward to access if you have an emergency.

 If you're looking for a slightly higher return on your money and you have a more substantial amount of cash reserves, you could consider laddered certificates of deposit (CDs).

-You should not keep your cash reserves in something volatile.
+It would help if you did not keep your cash reserves in something volatile.
 Remember, this money needs to be readily available if you need it unexpectedly.

 With your new emergency fund plan in place, you are now prepared to deal with the small problems life will throw at you.
 You can sleep well, knowing you won't be going into debt tomorrow!